 Can you claim flight compensation due to flight strike?

 Flight strikes are a common cause for flight disruption, whether this is due to the personnel of an airport or an airline.
 When the airline or airport employees go on strike, the airline or airport can no longer provide the necessary services.
-Passengers can usually claim flight compensation due to a flight strike in one particular case – a wildcat strike.
-The event of a wildcat strike is explained as follows – the employees of an airline call in sick and do not go to work.
+Passengers can claim flight compensation due to a flight strike in two particular cases – a standard airline crew strike and a wildcat strike.
+Since recently airline personnel strikes are not considered an extraordinary circumstance (ECJ, C-28/20 from 23.3.2021).
+Wildcat strikes are also not considered an extraordinary circumstance, as the employees of an airline call in sick and do not go to work.
 In this situation, the airline is obligated to pay the passengers compensation for the delayed and cancelled flights.
 The amount of the compensation depends on the flight distance and you might be entitled to either 250 €, 300 €, 400 € or 600 €.
 With a delay of over 5 hours, you can receive a ticket reimbursement if you no longer wish to take the flight.
 The airline must also provide you with additional services including free meals, refreshments and accommodation, depending on the length of your delay.
 If your flight was affected by flight strike or other circumstances, you can always check whether you are eligible for compensation.
 Simply enter your flight details at www.myflyright.com and we will do the work for you without any costs included.

 What is a flight strike?